yenahlee/exploring-api/README.md

 # exploring-api

-Our team wants to focus on [insert text]
+Our team wants to focus on data analysis.

-[brief, high-level description of what kind of application your team is thinking of developing]
+Our team is in the process of making a movie recommendation application.
+By using analytical algorithms, our platform will evaluate a user's cinematic tastes, taking into account various factors such as genre preferences, favored actors, personal ratings, specific thematic tags, and more.
+Based on this nuanced understanding, our system will provide a list of film suggestions ensuring each recommendation aligns with the user's unique cinematic preference.

 Link to API documentation: https://developer.themoviedb.org/reference/intro/getting-started